YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - sN
 - no flag.

-FIN scan (-sF): Fin.
+FIN scan (-sF): if open, no response(no previous connection).

 The Maimon scan:  sM, FIN/ACK
 - open: no response. close: RST.

-Half-open scan: aka  SYN scan. it’s a fast and sneaky.
+Half-open scan: aka  SYN scan. it’s a fast and sneaky. if closed, RST is back. if open, SYN/ACK is back.
+- concern: a lot of half open connections.

 Scan:
 - Banner Grabbing: protocol HTTP, FTP, SMTP; tools Telnet, nmap, Netcat.
 See response banner information about service.